somebeaver/Lowrider.js/README.md

 // begins by invoking your `onSpawn` method. document.body.innerHTML = '<song-list></song-list>'

-// your component will automatically have these methods and properties,
-// they are the public API of your Element instances.
-// do not overwrite them (but you can if you know what you're doing) let songListElement = document.querySelector('song-list')
+let songListElement = document.querySelector('song-list')

-// since Elements automatically render upon injection in the DOM,
-// calling `render()` is always technically a *rerender* songListElement.render(options) // you can give options to render()

 // you can trigger individual lifecycle steps if you want, but this
 // isn't normally needed